Our 12th title for BLM Book Fairies is by Patrisse Khan-Cullors, one of the founders of the Black Lives Matter movement. It’s a powerful memoir.

 This book, along with twenty others, feature on our reading list for our Sept/Oct 2020 Book Fairy Box.
 Grab your box today to get TWO brand new books from the list, and other goodies related to BLM Book Fairies!

-Book Fairy Box – Subscription with free shipping£29.50 every 2 months
+Book Fairy Box – Subscription with free shipping in Europe£29.50 every 2 months

-Book Fairy Box – Subscription with Overseas Tracked Shipping£37.50 every 2 months
+Book Fairy Box – Subscription with Tracked Shipping Outside Europe£47.50 every 2 months